 If counter space is at a premium in your kitchen, you can reclaim some precious work surface area and make more room to create.
-How?
-By opting for a microwave installation that is built-in or integrated with your kitchen cabinets, wall or island.
+Opt for a microwave installation that is built-in or integrated with your kitchen cabinets, wall or island.

-There are several ways to get the built-in look with a microwave in your kitchen, depending on the size, power and features you need as well as the way you cook, bake and create.
-Use this buying guide to learn about your options and to help you decide which microwave will help you bring out the best in your culinary talents.
+There are several ways to get the built-in look with a microwave in your kitchen, depending on the size, power and features you need, as well as the way you cook, bake and create.
+Use this article to learn what you should consider when buying a built-in microwave, discover built-in models available and explore features to help you explore your culinary curiosities.

-Built-in microwaves give your kitchen a custom look with appliances, cabinets and other fixtures working together in an integrated design.
+KitchenAid® built-in microwaves give your kitchen a custom look with appliances, cabinets and other fixtures working together in an integrated design.
 Plus, you don’t have to do a full kitchen remodel to enjoy the convenience and space savings of a built-in microwave oven.
-In many kitchen designs, you can cut an opening or replace a single section of existing cabinetry to make room for a built-in model.
+In many kitchen designs, you may be able to cut an opening or replace a single section of existing cabinetry to make room for a built-in model.

 Built-in microwaves integrate into your kitchen by sitting within a cabinet, with some flush installation styles available to provide a seamless look.
 You can install the microwave at a comfortable height and in the location that best suits the way you use your kitchen space.
 Many people choose to place a built-in microwave oven near their wall oven, creating an easy way to move dishes from one to the other.

 With a built-in microwave, you can not only choose its location in your kitchen, but also its size and style.
 Built-in microwaves offer three door options: right-to-left swing-out, drop-down or a slide-out drawer.
 The swing-out style is common in KitchenAid® countertop and over-the-range microwaves, while many built-in microwaves feature drop-down doors that open the same way as a traditional oven.